Information icon

 What is cholesterol?

 Cholesterol is a type of fat made by the body.
-It is usually attributed with heart disease and strokes, however that is only the case if the levels in your body are too high.
+It is usually attributed to heart disease and strokes, however, that is only the case if the levels in your body are too high.
 Cholesterol is still essential for good health.
 High cholesterol can come about as the result of an unhealthy diet and lifestyle.

 What causes high cholesterol?

-High cholesterol can be caused by eating too many saturated fats.
+High cholesterol can be caused by eating too much saturated fats.
 Research has shown that by reducing our intake of certain foods that contain saturated fats cholesterol levels can begin to improve.

 Foods help to lower cholesterol